[PUBLICATION; R PACKAGE] A toolkit for spatial phylogenetic analysis.

 phylospatial

 is an R package for spatial phylogenetic analysis, a field that focuses on accounting for evolutionary relationships among taxa when describing biodiversity patterns.
-The package grew out of code I developed for research on plant diversity and conservation in California.
+The package grew out of code I developed for research on plant diversity and conservation in California, and is described in a paper in Methods in Ecology and Evolution.
 It provides a flexible framework for analyzing biodiversity patterns that incorporates both geographic and evolutionary dimensions.

 A key innovation is that unlike other spatial phylogenetic libraries, all functions in this package work with continuous community data (occurrence probabilities or abundances) in addition to binary presence-absence data.
 These quantities are treated as weights in all computations, avoiding the need to discard information by thresholding continuous data.